varshagarla/NLP_Project/Project_Proposal.md

 ### Question/need:

-**Motivation:** In academia, scientific researchers rely heavily on peer-reviewed publications in scientific journals.
-Whether a researcher is writing a meta-analysis and needs to survey the literature on a topic; or seeking sources for background knowledge while writing an Introduction; or designing an experiment based on a similar study's Methods; or simply trying to learn more about new research being conducted in their domain of expertise... finding relevant research papers is a constant need within the research community.
-In practice, this is often achieved by a) searching journals using keywords, b) viewing the citations of given research paper, or c) viewing other papers that cited a given research paper.
-The motivation behind this project is that this can be improved using unsupervised ML and natural language processing on paper abstracts to identify other papers with similar themes.
+**Motivation:** In academia, researchers rely heavily on peer-reviewed publications in scientific journals.
+As a student researcher, reading literature was critical for developing domain knowledge in the area of my lab's study, which was sensory processing in infants with a higher familial predisposition for being diagnosed with autism.
+While my lab relied on a few key research papers that established foundational theories in the field, I still had to find other research papers that were related to or supported the work we were doing when writing new papers or simply trying to learn more about the landscape of research at large.
+Often, finding relevant articles involved performing searches with different keywords in journals or finding other papers that a particular paper cited or was cited by.
+This process can lead you down a rabbit hole hunting for helpful papers and sometimes even after doing so, upon reading the abstract, you may realize that a paper is barely relevant to the topic you were interesed in.
+This can be improved using unsupervised machine learning.
+Instead of manually perusing through search results and citations, natural language processing on abstracts can identify the topics and similarities across many abstracts/papers in a journal.

 **Objective:** Create a recommendation system to deliver relevant and related articles to a user, given a current research paper, based on the similarity of themes/topics in the abstracts.

 ### Data Description:
 Data will be scraped from PubMed using the [metapub](https://pypi.org/project/metapub/) Python library.
-I aim to scrape 5,000 titles and abstracts (typically ~250 words or less) of research papers searched with the keyword "autism" or "autism spectrum disorder" (my area of undergraduate neuroscience research).
-I expect to extract a wide array of sub-topics under the umbrella of autism research such as genetic predisposition, behavioral therapy, sensory processing, neurimaging, etc.
+I aim to scrape 5,000 titles and abstracts (typically ~250 words or less) of research papers searched with the keywords "autism" or "children autism".
+I expect to extract a wide array of sub-topics under the umbrella of autism research such as genetic predisposition, behavioral therapy, sensory processing, neuroimaging, molecular biology, etc.

 ### Tools:
 - Webscraping: PubMedFetcher module in metapub Python library